 Being pregnant has a lot of ups and downs, one of them being those dreaded stretch marks!
-How can you prevent stretch marks during pregnancy then, is it even possible to avoid them?
-Yes it is!
-I am a mom of two and barely a stretch mark on me and not any super noticeable ones, so yes it is very possible and I am going to share my secret with you on how to keep from getting them.
+How can you prevent stretch marks during pregnancy then, is it even possible to prevent them?
+Yes, it is!
+I am a mom of two and barely a stretch mark on me and not any super noticeable ones, so yes it is very possible and I am going to share my secret with you to keep your beautiful skin all the way through your pregnancy.

 No one wants to have stretch marks, they just don’t but it does happen even if you aren’t pregnant!
 The way stretch marks come about is by gaining weight rapidly and your skin can tear slightly thus forming the lines we call stretch marks.
 This can happen to kids if they have a sudden growth spurt or even a muscle builder who put on weight to fast.